STARDATE0709.17 - F.A.Q.

 Q: I've heard you referred to as a bunch of different nicknames and monikers.
 What's up with that?

 A: I don't quite know how I ended up with so many nicknames!
 It started back in high-school with 'N8'.
 That is what I've always used to sign my artwork (however many of my marbles between '06 and '08 were signed 'NM').
-I started 'NoDFX' my original limited-production glass company back in '02 and then I went by 'EyeCandyArts' for awhile, which were my prime marble-making years.
-You might also hear other referring to me as 'World Famous' (or 'WoFo' for short), and this nickname was given to me when I first moved to Denver because of how many people in the glass community I knew, or knew me.
+I started 'NoDFX' my original limited-production glass company back in '02 and then I went by 'EyeCandyArts' from '05-08, when i switched gears from pipes to marbles.
+You might also hear others referring to me as 'World Famous' or 'WoFo' for short, and this nickname was given to me when I first moved to Denver because of how many people in the glass community I knew, or knew me.
 I'm sure I'm still leaving a few out...

 Q: I want to start blowing glass...where do I start?